joostkremers/parsebib/README.md

 #### parsebib-clean-TeX-markup (string) ####

 Apply all replacements in `parsebib-TeX-markup-replace-alist` to `string`.
-Note that this function ignores the value of `parsebib-postprocessing-exclude-fields`, because it just sees the string itself, not which field `string` comes from.
+Note that this function ignores the value of `parsebib-postprocessing-excluded-fields`, because it just sees the string itself, not which field `string` comes from.

 ## CSL-JSON ##